NullConvergence/py-elasticinfra/README.md

 You can add new metrics by adding a new file in the ```py_metrics/metrics``` folder and subclassing the BaseMetric.
 Afterwards, you can add it to the ```__init__.py``` file and to the config.

+In order to run the ELK stack in docker, see [docker-elk](https://github.com/deviantony/docker-elk).
+The indexed data can be mined using Kibana.